 Glatzner, L. Loew, T. (2022) Environmental management systems and climate risks.
 Analysis of the standards for environmental management systems with regard to the management of climate-related risks and TCFD.
 Opportunities for the further development of ISO 14001 and EMAS.
-Climate Change XX/2022 German Environment Agency, Dessau. (to be published) Download at www.umweltbundesamt.de/publikationen
+Climate Change 10/2022 German Environment Agency, Dessau.
+Download at www.umweltbundesamt.de/publikationen